-Lafayette Square was founded in 2020 with the mission of being the leading provider of impact-driven capital, financing disadvantaged communities, entrepreneurs, and diverse investment talent.
+Lafayette Square was founded in 2020 with the mission of being the leading provider of impact-driven capital.

 Damien Dwin was born and raised in Washington, D.C.
 Staying close to home, Damien attended Georgetown University's McDonough School of Business.
 While attending Georgetown, Damien co-founded the Patrick Healy Fellowship.
 The fellowship is dedicated to pursuing the Jesuit ideals of diversity and community service.
 Go Hoyas!